-Once you’ve staked out a market position and developed value propositions, you have to communicate your promise to target customers.
+Once you’ve staked out a market position and developed value propositions, you must communicate your promise to target customers.

-The process of messaging enables you to create one or more messages that communicate your market position and value propositions to prospective buyers.
-However, without a market position and value proposition, your messaging will be pure guesswork.
+The messaging process enables you to create one or more messages that communicate your market position and value propositions to prospective buyers.
+However, your messaging will be pure guesswork without a market position and value proposition.

 In addition to the market position and value propositions, personas and market segments are inputs that will help develop a clear message that conveys your promise to the people you want to help.